About the School of International Relations

 The School’s research overall was awarded 72% in the top two categories: ‘world leading’ (4*) and ‘internationally excellent’ (3*).
 This included 90% of its impact cases and 100% of its research environment.

 The School submitted the vast majority of its eligible staff for assessment (89%), confirming its standing as a leading research-intensive department where teaching excellence is informed by wide-ranging research.
 On the basis of its overall research power results, the School is ranked in the top ten departments of politics and international relations in the UK.

 The School is also the home of multiple research centres and institutes.

 International Relations is extremely popular at St Andrews for both undergraduate and postgraduate study.
-Over 30 members of staff participate in the teaching of courses leading to single or joint Honours degrees in International Relations, as well as postgraduate teaching and supervision.
-Find out more about studying International Relations at St Andrews.
+Over 30 members of staff participate in teaching courses leading to single or joint Honours degrees in International Relations, as well as teaching and supervising postgraduate students.

 The School of International Relations is based in the purpose-built Arts Building, centrally located in St Andrews.
 It houses lecture theatres, seminar rooms, study spaces and the offices of many academics within the School.